 Self-employed individuals generally pay more in taxes.
 However, you are also eligible to deduct half of your self-employment tax from your income, as well as write off personal and business tax deductions, to reduce your overall tax burden.

 How much should I set aside for self-employment taxes?

 Start by estimating your net self-employment earnings.
 Then, calculate 92.35% of these earnings to account for the self-employment tax deduction.
 As a general rule of thumb, you should aside 15.3% of these reduced net earnings for paying self-employment tax.

 Why is there a self-employment tax?

-Self-employment tax helps fund programs like Social Security taxes and Medicare taxes.
+Self-employment tax helps fund programs like Social Security and Medicare.
 While full-time employees also pay taxes to support these programs, they split the 15.3% tax rate with employers as part of the Federal Insurance Contributions Act (FICA).
-Self-employed individuals are responsible for both the employer and employee portion of these taxes.
+Self-employed individuals are responsible for both the employer and employee portions of the tax.